Emergency Ward 10: Archive status

+On 23 April 2025, the Film is Fabulous project announced that the season 2 episode 1 The Long Small Hours, first broadcast on 29 September 1966, had been recovered.
+In May 2025, Film is Fabulous made a further announcement that 53 episodes of the show had been recovered with at least 28 of these confirmed to have previously been missing.
+On 17th June 2025 Film is Fabulous announced that a further 3 of the previously recovered 53 episodes had been confirmed as missing, with 1 further episode suffering from vinegar syndrome needing identification.

 Releases

 In March 2008, Network released a DVD set containing the 24 earliest surviving episodes which date from 1959 and 1960.
 A second 24-episode volume was released in July 2008, while a third 24-episode set was released in 2010.
 A 1966 episode was included on Network's Soap Box Volume One DVD as was the sole-surviving episode of spin-off Call Oxbridge 2000.